-- Most pupils with medical conditions are able to participate in the PE curriculum and in extra-curricular sports, which are sufficiently flexible for pupils to follow in ways appropriate to their own needs and abilities. - Any long-term restriction on a pupil's ability to take part in PE will need to be verified by an appropriate health professional with a written record kept on the pupils' personal file and attached to their healthcare plan.
-Support will be put in place from ATS or other professional that are able to observe and give school strategies. - Some pupils may need to take precautionary measures before or during physical exercise and/or need to be allowed immediate access to their medication.
-Teachers responsible for PE and sporting activities should be aware of the medical needs of the pupils in their care and how to respond in an emergency situation. - We will ensure that pupils have immediate access to their own asthma inhalers during sporting activities in the school day and during extra-curricular clubs. - During a session on the park, the adult in charge must take a Walkie-Talkie to the park with them and ensure the office staff are aware (or a Kids' Club staff member is aware if after school).
+- Most pupils with medical conditions are able to participate in the PE curriculum and in extra-curricular sports, which are sufficiently flexible for pupils to follow in ways appropriate to their own needs and abilities. - Any long-term restriction on a pupil's ability to take part in PE will need to be verified by an appropriate health professional with a written record kept on the pupil's personal file and attached to their healthcare plan. - Some pupils may need to take precautionary measures before or during physical exercise and/or need to be allowed immediate access to their medication.
+Teachers responsible for PE and sporting activities should be aware of the medical needs of the pupils in their care and how to respond in an emergency situation.

+• We will ensure that pupils have immediate access to their own asthma inhalers during sporting activities in the school day and during extra-curricular clubs.